 - to find food

 - to find a good place to raise a family.

 With their superb flying ability, speed, hollow bones and excellent navigation skills, birds are properly equipped to travel thousands of miles.

-Others, like blackbirds, bramblings and many species of duck and swans travel to the UK over winter, where the ground is less frozen and they are likely to find more food.
+Other birds including bramblings and many species of duck and swans travel to the UK over winter; this is because the ground is less frozen and they are likely to find more food.

-Visit the British Trust for Ornathology’s website for further details.
+Visit the British Trust for Ornithology’s (BTO) website for further details.